SciML/DiffEqFlux.jl/docs/src/examples/neural_ode.md

 end
 ```

 We define a callback function.
+In this example we set `doplot = false` because otherwise
+it would show every step and overflow the documentation, but for your use case
+**set doplot=true to see a live animation of the training process!**.

 ```@example neuralode
 # Callback function to observe training